RetrowPoLo/bootstrap-project-cli/README.md

   5. Push your changes to your fork
   6. Submit a pull request

-Please make sure your code follows the existing coding style and passes the tests before submitting a pull request.
+Please make sure your code follows the existing coding style before submitting a pull request.

 ## License